-- reach out to your network in a personalized, elegant manner (yes, it’s a lot of work, but who said that looking for a job isn’t time consuming!)
+- reach out to your network in a personalized, elegant manner (yes, it’s a lot of work, but who said that looking for a job isn’t time-consuming!)

 - join initiatives like Challenge Accepted

-- make sure your profile has the right key words for both the human reader and the algorithm
+- make sure your profile has the right keywords for both the human reader and the algorithm

-if your LinkedIn network consists of people who you personally know and then it’s an easy channel of communication as you are letting only them know what’s going on.
+if your LinkedIn network consists of people who you personally know and then it’s an easy channel of communication, as you are letting only them know what’s going on.
 On the other hand, if your settings are set to “public” – everybody will see it – sooner or later.

-But again, if you are a senior candidate, better to err on the side of caution, unless you do have the luxury of missing out on recruitment processes.
+But again, if you are a senior candidate, better to err on the side of caution unless you do have the luxury of missing out on recruitment processes.
 Then you can do whatever you want!